Collar Bone Pain

 What Else Can Help?

 By far the most common cause of collar bone pain is a fracture.
 You can find out more about the treatment and recovery process in the clavicle fractures section.
-If your pain is elsewhere and you want help working out what is wrong, visit the shoulder pain diagnosis section.

 Most cases of collar bone pain will benefit from exercises to stretch and strengthen the shoulder - visit the shoulder exercises section to find out more.